mauricechevez/kayak-email-mockup/README.md

 ```
 ## Helper functions
 ### Getting the current year
 For the copyright section, I created the following helper function.
-Its'a shortened version of this tutorial.
+Its'a shortened version of this tutorial [https://zurb.com/university/lessons/108](https://zurb.com/university/lessons/108).
 This allows me to keep the year in the footer so once the year changes, there's no need to update this section.
 ```js
 module.exports = function(){
     const year = new Date().getFullYear();